Get started with account-based marketing using our helpful guide.

-Account-based marketing (or ABM) is a B2B strategy where sales and marketing work together to close big, complex deals from a discrete number of target accounts.
-It can be a very valuable way of working, but the number of stakeholders can feel like 'too many cooks'.
+Account-based marketing (or ABM) can be a very valuable way of working, but the number of stakeholders can feel like 'too many cooks'.
 How can you put this dynamic strategy into place effectively?

 Luckily, there are ways to head potential issues off at the pass, including tools and solutions within the growth platform HubSpot.